Hicks leads Washington past PV

-The Pauls Valley Panthers lost their thrid straight game Tuesday night losing to Washington 80-73 on the Panthers home court.
+The Pauls Valley Panthers lost their third straight game Tuesday night losing to Washington 80-73 on the Panthers home court.

-Freshman Hayden Hicks schored the Panthers with 29 points as he hit six 3-pointers to lead the Warriors.
+Freshman Hayden Hicks scorched the Panthers with 29 points as he hit six 3-pointers to lead the Warriors.
 Luke Beddow countered for the Panthers with 18 points.

 Washington scored the first two points of the game.
 Pauls Valley then scored 8 straight points including two 3-pointers by Beddow.
 Hicks then scored the next 10 points for the Warriors tying the game at 12.
 Hicks' 3-pointer at the midway point in the quarter sparked a 10-0 run that gave the Warriors the lead for good.
 PV cut the lead to six but a basket at the buzzer pushed the lead eight.